-No. Kids’ Orchestra provides all instruments on loan for the school year through an instrument responsibility agreement.
+No. Kids’ Orchestra provides instruments for use during lessons.
 If your child already has an instrument that they would prefer to use, they are welcome to use it.

 How do lessons work?

 Students take group lessons for an hour each program day.
-Classes contain an average of 10 students from either Kindergarten to the First grade for Foundations classes, or Second to Fifth grade for instrumental classes.
+Foundation classes contain an average of 25 students and instrumental classes contain an average of 10 students.
 Teaching artists are trained to work with diverse age groups and often provide opportunities to the more experienced students in a given class to become leaders, building skills beyond the music score.

 Children in grades K-5 participate in programming at each Kids’ Orchestra site.
-Each site pairs a feeder school with a host school so your child will participate in classes with students from both schools as well as any individuals who registered for that location and provide their own transportation to lessons.
+Most sites pair a feeder school with a host school so your child may participate in classes with students from around East Baton Rouge Parish.

 Who will supervise or teach my child?